rTorrent : Probing downloads status through XML-RPC

 The reference about the methods rTorrent exposes can be found here, here and here.

-One Response to “rTorrent : Probing downloads status through XML-RPC”
+One thought on “rTorrent : Probing downloads status through XML-RPC”